brevzin/cpp_proposals/2322_fold/fold.md

 |-|-|-|-|-|
 |4|9|3|3|1|

 But the primary algorithms (`foldl` and `foldl1` for left-fold) will definitely solely return a value.
-This revision adds further discussion on the flavors of `fold` that can be provided, but ultimately does not add additional algorithms.
+This revision adds further discussion on the flavors of `fold` that can be provided, and ultimately adds another pair that satisfies this desire.

 [@P2322R1] used _`weakly-assignable-from`_ as the constraint, this elevates it to `assignable_from`.
 This revision also changes the return type of `fold` to no longer be the type of the initial value, see [the discussion](#return-type).